-NEP focuses on ‘how to think’ than ‘what to think’, based on holistic approach, says Narendra Modi
+NEP focuses on ‘how to think’ rather than ‘what to think’, based on holistic approach: Narendra Modi

-Modi said the New Education Policy will lay the foundation of a ‘New India’ by preparing students for the 21st Century.
+Prime Minister Modi said the New Education Policy will lay the foundation of a ‘New India’ by preparing students for the 21st Century.

 Prime Minister Narendra Modi on Friday said the Centre’s New Education Policy would mark a shift in India’s education system where students will be encouraged to focus on “how to think” instead of “what to think”.
 “There is an avalanche of information in this digital era, and thus, we have tried to filter out what’s not needed,” Modi said.

 He was speaking at the Conclave on Transformational Reforms in Higher Education under National Education Policy.
 The conclave was organised by the Ministry of Education and University Grants Commission.
-The prime minister joined the event through a video link.
+The prime minister joined the event via video.

-Modi said the New Education Policy will herald a “New India” or “India of the 21st Century”.
+Modi claimed the New Education Policy will herald a “New India” or “India of the 21st Century”.
 “We have given extra impetus to this national policy for ensuring that it makes Indians more empowered and easily attractive to opportunities,” he added.
 “It will prepare students for the future and with the knowledge that will be needed for the 21st Century.
 Under this policy, when today’s students will join tomorrow’s workplaces, it will help India grow and take the lead in many areas.”

 The prime minister said the new directives are based on a holistic approach that will focus on understanding a subject, its practical implementation, critical thinking and innovative thinking.
 “When a student is equipped with this, then they will be able to help a great deal in the growth of India,” he added.

 The world is talking about India’s new education policy, the prime minister said.
 “It has invited a healthy debate,” he added.
-“But I have not witnessed any sector questioning on the policy of it being bias.”
+“But I have not witnessed any sector questioning on the policy of it being biased.”

 The prime minister said that while the aim of the government is to shape students to become “global citizens who have global standards”, it is equally important to keep them connected to their Indian roots.
 “When students are taught in their mother tongue or regional language, their understanding of the subject becomes that much better,” Modi explained.
 “So, till Class 5 learning in the mother tongue will help greatly.
 Once understanding of a subject is there, then the future is solid.”